+'''

 .cpload reg reg is t9 by convention

-.cprestore offset offset refers to the stack offset where Sgp is saved reg is t9 by convention offset refers to the stack offset where \$gp is saved proc_name refers to the name of the subroutine
+.cprestore offset offset refers to the stack offset where $gp$ is saved

+'''

-Under the second convention, called callee saved Sgp, the responsibility for saving the Sgp register is placed on the called function.
-As a result, the called function needs to save the Sgp register when it first starts executing.
+Under the second convention, called callee saved \$gp\$, the responsibility for saving the \$gp\$ register is placed on the called function.
+As a result, the called function needs to save the \$gp\$ register when it first starts executing.
 It must also restore it, just before it returns.
 To accomplish this the .cpsetup pseudo assembly language instruction is used.
 Its usage is shown below:

-.cpsetup reg, offset, proc_name
+''' .cpsetup reg, offset, proc_name